hnsreddy/automatick/README.md

 ## Getting Started

-This is a very simple scaled down app and hence getting the application fired up is a very simple process.
+This is a very simple app and hence getting the application fired up is a very simple process.

 ### Prerequisites